stvjuma/ruby-quiz/README.md

 the quiz with the command

     * ruby lib/main.rb 'myquiz'
-        - This will execute the quize at data/myquiz.yaml
+        - This will execute the quiz at data/myquiz.yaml

 The test for the program are available in 'tests/test_quiz.rb', you can execute the tests by executing